-dissolved human freedom?
+Freedom is not shapeless and arbitrary; it is to a particular end.
+Freedom, to be freedom, must have a shape, a form.
+God establishes both the form and the purpose of freedom in Jesus.
+God's self-revealed love makes human freedom possible: "How could it be freedom of the divine mercy bestowed on man", exclaims Barth, "if it suppressed and dissolved human freedom?
 It is the grace of revelation that God exercises and maintains His freedom to free man"71.
 Providing a deeply-needed corrective to the more recent synopsistic parodies of the doctrine, Barth insisted that election is to something, a telos.
 That telos is likeness to God, in whose image we are made.
 In a fashion analogous to God's selfelection in Christ, the human's election of God can only be a response to the divine.
-This is, at the end, also how autonomy is properly understood for Barth, namely, "a simple but comprehensive autonomy of the creature which is constituted originally by the act of eternal divine election, and which has in this act its ultimate reality"72.
+This is, at the end, also how autonomy is properly understood for Barth, namely, "a simple but comprehensive autonomy of the creature which is constituted originally by the act of eternal divine election, and which has in this act its ultimate reality".
 It is this God, Barth insisted, who establishes true relationship with the human covenantal partner as agent.
 God capacitates the human to be and act.
-Human agency is derived from the reality of God's hypostatic action in Christ which constitutes. grounds, and makes possible our own.
-True human agency flows from die Gnadenwahl73.
-This is an autonomy, "but it is a given one, shaped and -if we use the word carefully- determined by God" in Christ74.
+Human agency is derived from the reality of God's hypostatic action in Christ which constitutes, grounds, and makes possible our own.
+True human agency flows from die Gnadenwahl.
+This is an autonomy, "but it is a given one, shaped and -if we use the word carefully- determined by God" in Christ.

-At the heart of Barth's reaction to modernity is that it "falsely considers the transcendent freedom of God's will to be essentially alien to the cause of humanity, and thereby commits itself to develop an anthropology in which the only safe haven against the insistent requirements of God is undetermined moral inwardness" For Barth, grace precedes freedom; gracious election enables free response, and God's will is the condition of human freedom - not its limitation God's "gracious election", the election of the Son, God in God's relational freedom, also sets the creature free to be itself.
-When Barth spoke of the "execution of the election of grace", Keith L. Johnson observes, one understands the specific and particular will of God for the reconciliation of humanity 77:
+At the heart of Barth's reaction to modernity is that it "falsely considers the transcendent freedom of God's will to be essentially alien to the cause of humanity, and thereby commits itself to develop an anthropology in which the only safe haven against the insistent requirements of God is undetermined moral inwardness".
+For Barth,

+70. Gunton, "Barth, the Trinity, and Human Freedom", pp. 318-19.
+Emphasis added.

-^{71.} CD I/2, p.
+71. CD I/2, p.
 365.

-^{73.} Variably translated as "gracious election" or "election of grace".
+73. Variably translated as "gracious election" or "election of grace".

-^{74.} Gunton, "Barth, the Trinity, and Human Freedom", p.
+74. Gunton, "Barth, the Trinity, and Human Freedom", p.
 319.